alicegvieira/Desafio2/README.md

 Class to get content from The Guardian API

 ## Configuration to testing

+**This test can be done either by downloading the Enviroment Teste (same from Desafio1) at /alice/desafio2/ or by downloading these files and changing the following configurations:**

 ##### API Key
 To change value replace variable 'apikey' at file 'exportcontent.py'